Fariha Pervez

-She is specially known for the rendition of various popular and famous Ghazals.
-She started her career anchoring and acting from a very young age on PTV (Pakistan Television Corporation).
-She also co-hosted a popular children's music program "Aangan Aangan Taray".
+She is specially known for the rendition of various popular and famous ghazals (a form of romantic poem).
+She started her career anchoring and acting from a very young age on Pakistan Television.
+She also co-hosted a popular children's music program Aangan Aangan Taray.
 After the release of her debut album "Nice & Naughty", her song "Patang Baaz Sajna" (a.k.a.
 Bo Kata song) became an instant hit and from there, her musical career took off and she decided to focus solely on singing.

 Early life

 Fariha Pervez was born in Lahore, Pakistan on 2 February 1974.
 She claims to have inherited her singing talent from her father.

 In 1995, Pervez joined Master Feroze Gill for classical training in music.
 She belongs to an artist family of Pakistani showbiz.
 She is the only sister of two brothers and likes to spend her spare time with her family.

 Career

-Fariha Pervez started her career with anchoring and acting in the early 90s but then she switched over to music in mid 90s.
-She began her career as an actress and worked in quite a few drama serials including the famous kids drama Ainak Wala Jin.
+Fariha Pervez started her career with anchoring and acting in the early 90s but then she switched over to music in the mid-1990s.
+She began her career as an actress and worked in quite a few drama serials including the famous kids drama Ainak Wala Jin and Hairat Kada.

 Pervez released her first music album in 1996, titled Nice & Naughty.
 She has released seven albums so far and has had many hit songs from each album.
-During her musical career, she has sung for Pakistani films such as Chief Sahib (1996), Sailab, Ghunghat, Sangam, Inteha & Moosa Khan (2001 film).
+During her musical career, she has sung for Pakistani films such as Chief Sahib (1996), Ghunghat (1996), Sangam (1997), Inteha (1999) and Moosa Khan (2001).

 In her early days as a singer, Fariha Pervez also appeared in the famous PTV programmes which consisted of Amir Khusrau's mystic songs by the name of Woh Bahar Aayi and Chilmann.
 Fariha Pervez sang alongside her cousin Arifa Siddiqui, Irum Hassan, Seemi Zaidi, Shabnam Majeed and Saira Naseem.
-Other than that, Fariha Pervez has sung numerous drama title songs and singles as well as several songs in the popular PTV "Virsa" musical program a series of traditional musical program, produced by Mian Yousuf Salahuddin for PTV.
+Other than that, Fariha Pervez has sung numerous drama title songs and singles as well as several songs in the popular PTV musical program "Virsa", a series of traditional musical program, produced by Yousuf Salahuddin for Pakistan Television.